-1. NATURE OF BUSINESS, BASIS OF PRESENTATION AND GOING CONCERN UNCERTAINTY
+1. NATURE OF BUSINESS, BASIS OF PRESENTATION AND LIQUIDITY RISK

-Achieve Life Sciences, Inc., referred to as Achieve, we, us, or our, is a clinical-stage pharmaceutical company committed to the global development and commercialization of cytisinicline for smoking cessation.
-We were incorporated in the state of Delaware, and our principal executive office is located in Vancouver, British Columbia.
+Achieve Life Sciences, Inc. (referred to as "Achieve," "we," "us," or "our") is a clinical-stage pharmaceutical company committed to the global development and commercialization of cytisinicline for smoking cessation and nicotine addiction.
+We were incorporated in the state of Delaware, and operate out of Seattle, Washington and Vancouver, British Columbia.